shotgunsoftware/tk-core/tests/integration_tests/README.md

 These variables, which are also set on our CI servers, should be set before running the tests.

-``SHOTGUN_HOST``: URL of the live site to use to run the tests.
+`SHOTGUN_HOST`: URL of the live site to use to run the tests.
-``SHOTGUN_SCRIPT_NAME``: Name of script on that site.
+`SHOTGUN_SCRIPT_NAME`: Name of script on that site.
-``SHOTGUN_SCRIPT_KEY``: Key for said script.
+`SHOTGUN_SCRIPT_KEY`: Key for said script.

 How to run an integration test
 ------------------------------
-Simply set the three environment variables and then type ``python <test_name>.py``.
+ - set the three environment variables
+ - add `<tk-core>/python` and `<tk-core>/tests/python` in the `PYTHONPATH`
+ - launch a test by typing `python <test_name>.py`.

 How to write an integration test
 --------------------------------

-There is currently no framework to write those.
-You should split your test in multiple sub-tests that can be run independently, so you can run them one at a time.
-You can leverage pyUnit's functionality for that.

-What's currently in the first test needs to be refactored to be reusable for other tests.
-Keep that in mind if you are adding a new test.

-Note that pyUnit's documentation says that tests in a tests class are sorted alphabetically, so you can number your tests functions to order them.
+There is a special class to write integration tests named SgtkIntegrationTest and is importable through

+    from sgtk_integration_test import SgtkIntegrationTest

+This test class will take care of sandboxing your test in a way that multiple continuous integration should be able to run in parallel without having the tests step on each other's toes.
+See `SgtkIntegrationTest`s documentation to learn more how the class can help you sandbox tests.

 Future work
 -----------